To understand the meaning of a tech stack, let's discuss the intent behind creating a web application.

 Planning a technology stack ahead means you will already know the resources, infrastructure, automation, hardware, and other project requirements, thus saving both cost and time.

-Lastly, since you know the objective and size of the project/web application you are going to build, you can decide on the complexity of the stack and avoid using technologies and operations that are really not required for your project, and avoid bulky resources.
+Lastly, since you know the objective and size of the project/web app you are going to build, you can decide on the complexity of the stack, refrain from using technologies and operations that are really not required for your project, and avoid bulky resources.

 How to choose the right tech stack for your application